 In a large bowl whisk the egg white or the water with the tapioca flour, garlic and salt.

-Place the cauliflower onto baking sheet.
+Place the cauliflower onto a baking sheet.
 Make sure to shake off excess batter.

 Bake for 18 minutes.
 Turn the cauliflower florets over and back for another 18 to 20 minutes.
 You want the cauliflower to be brown and a bit crispy.